-Our brand NEW interactive best time to book tool allows you to search from the top 10 most popular UK cities to multiple popular destinations.
+Our brand NEW interactive best time to book tool now features more routes than ever before, allowing you to search from even more UK cities to multiple popular destinations.
 This handy tool also allows you to quickly see what the cheapest month to travel is and how much you can save if you book at the right time.

-*Best time to book is based on two years’ worth of historic booking data from 2014 to 2016.
-Whilst we can’t predict the factors that may impact flight prices in 2017, we have looked at a wealth of data to enable us to identify clear patterns that we would expect to be replicated in future years.
+*Best time to book is based on two years’ worth of historic Skyscanner flight booking data from 01.01.2016 to 31.12.2017.
+Price data is based on return economy adult fares.
+Whilst we can’t predict the factors that may impact flight prices in 2018, we have looked at a wealth of data to enable us to identify clear patterns that we would expect to be replicated in future years.
 These results should be considered as a guide for travellers and whilst we have identified the average flight prices and best time to book, there will never be one date where it can guarantee that flight prices will be at their cheapest.

 We’ve also asked a number of well-respected travel bloggers for their top insider booking tips:

 1. Jack from Jack’s Flight Club has this advice: “If you need a last-minute flight, and you don’t want to pay over the odds, be flexible with your airline choice.
 Some of the smaller carriers and those that specialise in package holidays to beach destinations will discount unsold seats as the departure time nears.
 Use Skyscanner’s Search Everywhere tool to find these deals.
 Simply input the nearest Whole Month for your travel dates, select ‘direct only’ and hit Search Flights.
 Then scroll down the list of destinations until you see one with an insanely good deal.”